JSitter/dockerized_backdrop_cms/README.md

 ### 1. Run the installer

-To install the Backdrop CMS run
+To install the Backdrop CMS `cd` into the project directory and run

 ```
 ./install.sh
 ```
 in the terminal.

+Python 3 is required for the installer to run.

 ### 2. Build the project.